lycis/QtDropbox/doc/DEVELOPMENT.md

 ## Coding Conventions
 The coding conventions of QtDropbox are not very strict.
 There are only a few requirements to the code:

-1. Intendation has to be 4 characters wide.
+1. Indentation has to be 4 characters wide.
 1. Add meaningful debug output to functions.
 1. Keep nested statements simple. (rule of thumb: not more than 2 nested statements)
 1. Private member start with _ (underscore)